Visit our AMS COVID-19 page for educational and professional resources and scheduling updates

 Inclusive classrooms have an explicit and purposeful focus on aligning course content, norms, assessment, and instructional practices to provide equitable learning experiences opportunities for all students. more . . .

-Brown University's Sheridan Center for Teaching & Learning provides resources to help you build a more inclusive classroom, and to learn more about implicit bias, microaggressions, and stereotype threat.
+Brown University's Sheridan Center for Teaching & Learning provides practical and evidence-based resources to help you build a more inclusive classroom, and to learn more about implicit bias, microaggressions, and stereotype threat, all of which are obstacles to inclusive classrooms.

 EQUIP is a tool you can use to collect data about successes and barriers to equity and inclusivity in your classroom